0xdefoliate/Hardened-Terminal/README.md

 # Hardened-Terminal
 This repository contains a Seatbelt profile for hardening macOS' built-in Terminal.app.

+**IMPORTANT:** The profile currently does not work properly and work is put into it to make it work eventually.
+Please consider contributing!

 ## Rationale

 Terminal Emulators, I believe, are often an oversight in security, and is an inherent attack surface due to their complexity mostly from parsing escape codes and the like.